 Eligh Nachowitz, though, stood out from his colleagues.
 The rapper and beatmaker, one of the two White men in the band, was the least conventional of all.
 His talent was already obvious on late 90's solo albums like As They Pass and Gas Dreams, but it was in the other decade that he fully confirmed his originality, with works like Poltergeist, and the smooth and jazzy Enigma.

-Enigma was outstanding.
-It had no banger, though; it had no "Funk", "The Mountain", or "Ancient Grandfather", some of the catchiest tracks on the previous record.
-Eligh was even barely rapping, a large part of the album being instrumental, a bit like his Gandalf’s Beat Machine series.
-But there was a strong link with Poltergeist, and this one was Robert Miranda.
-An occasional contributor on the previous album, this musician assisted Eligh more systematically, now.
-Supported by voice samples, a synthesizer and a few other instruments, his jazz guitar helped moving Eligh's hip-hop to a darker, smoother and dreamlike style.
+Though it was outstanding, that album had no hit.
+It had no "Funk", "The Mountain", or "Ancient Grandfather", some of the catchiest tracks on the previous record.
+And Eligh was barely rapping, a large part of the album being instrumental, a bit like his Gandalf’s Beat Machine series.
+There was a strong link with Poltergeist, nonetheless, and this one was Robert Miranda.
+An occasional contributor on the previous album, this musician assisted Eligh more systematically, on Enigma.
+Supported by sampled voices, a synthesizer and a few other instruments, his jazz guitar helped moving Eligh to a darker, smoother and dreamlike style.

-Enigma had no equivalent, the experiments of French-Irish beatmaker Doctor L, released ten years before, being maybe the only music comparable to Eligh's.
-The sumptuous "Life Dance", sung by folk singer Jo Wilkinson (Eligh's mother), the weird "Why?", the smart Leonard Cohen's sample on "Who Else", the splendid "Phil" – well, actually, absolutely all tracks – were both subtle and appealing.
-And such subtlety and appeal were new to hip-hop, they only belonged to Eligh.
+Enigma had no equivalent.
+The music from French-Irish beatmaker Doctor L, released ten years before, might be the only one comparable to Eligh's.
+The sumptuous "Life Dance", sung by folk singer Jo Wilkinson (Eligh's mother), the weird "Why?", the smart Leonard Cohen sample on "Who Else", the splendid "Phil" – well, actually, absolutely all tracks – were both subtle and appealing.
+And such subtlety and appeal were unprecedented, they only belonged to Eligh.